Guide to Capital Markets Tribunal Proceedings

 What if some respondents do not attend?

 If a respondent does not attend, the hearing may proceed without them.
-In this situation, the Panel will consider only the evidence and arguments of Enforcement Staff, and any other respondents who appear, in reaching the Panel’s decision.
+In this situation, the panel will consider only the evidence and arguments of the Commission, and any other respondents who appear, in reaching the panel’s decision.

 What is disclosure?
 Am I expected to provide disclosure?

-Enforcement Staff must provide respondents with copies of all documents and things in its possession that are relevant to the allegations in the proceeding.
-Enforcement Staff must also disclose any new and relevant information as it becomes available.
+The Commission must provide respondents with copies of all documents and things in its possession that are relevant to the allegations in the proceeding.
+The Commission must also disclose any new and relevant information as it becomes available.
 This is called disclosure.
-There are some exceptions to Staff’s disclosure obligation; for example, communications between a person and their lawyer are not required to be disclosed, since those communications are protected by a legal privilege.
+There are some exceptions to the Commission’s disclosure obligation; for example, communications between a person and their lawyer are not required to be disclosed, since those communications are protected by a legal privilege.

-Respondents are not required to provide disclosure to Enforcement Staff or to any other party.
-However, respondents are required to provide hearing briefs containing all documents that they intend to enter as evidence at the hearing (see below for more information on hearing briefs).
+Respondents are not required to provide disclosure to the Commission or to any other party.
+However, respondents are required to provide a book of documents containing all documents that they intend to enter as evidence at the hearing (see below for more information on the book of documents).

-For more information on disclosure, see Rule 27 of the Rules of Procedure and Forms.
-The timelines for disclosure are set out in section 5 of the Practice Guideline.
+For more information on disclosure, see rule 28 of the Rules of Procedure.
+The timelines for disclosure are set out in rule 14(4) of the Rules of Procedure.

-What other documents does Enforcement Staff have to provide to me?
-What kind of documents do I have to provide to Enforcement Staff?
+What other documents does the Commission have to provide to me?
+What kind of documents do I have to provide to the Commission?

-With assistance from the parties, the Panel will identify other documents and information that the parties must provide to each other before the merits hearing.
-These may include witness lists and summaries, notice of a party’s intention to call expert witnesses, expert reports, and hearing briefs.
-The Panel will also set a timeline for the delivery of these documents and information.
+With assistance from the parties, the panel will identify other documents and information that the parties must provide to each other before the merits hearing.
+These may include witness lists and summaries, notice of a party’s intention to call expert witnesses, expert reports, and book of documents.
+The panel will also set a timeline for the delivery of these documents and information.

-A hearing brief contains all the documents that a party intends to enter as evidence at the hearing.
-All parties exchange hearing briefs before the final interlocutory attendance in an enforcement proceeding.
+A book of documents contains all the documents that a party intends to enter as evidence at the hearing.
+All parties exchange their book of documents before the final case management hearing in an enforcement proceeding.

-Each party must provide to the Registrar an index to its hearing brief.
+Each party must provide to the Registrar an index to its book of documents.
 The index will not be available to the public.
-For a merits hearing, each party must also provide to the Registrar the hearing brief documents in advance of the hearing.
-The documents in the hearing brief will only become publicly available if they are entered into evidence at a hearing.
+For a merits hearing, each party must also provide to the Registrar the book of documents in advance of the hearing.
+The documents in the book of documents will only become publicly available if they are entered into evidence at a hearing.

-Parties are encouraged to file a joint hearing brief.
-The joint hearing brief should contain a table of contents listing each document and should clearly indicate each Party’s position as to the authenticity and admissibility of each document in the hearing brief.
+Parties are encouraged to agree on evidence that is not in dispute.
+Parties may file a statement of agreed facts and/or a joint book of documents.
+The joint book of documents should contain a table of contents listing each document and should clearly indicate each party’s position as to the authenticity and admissibility of each document in the book of documents.

-Documents provided in advance are not Adjudicative Records (as defined by the Rules of Procedure and Forms) unless they are admitted as evidence by the Panel.
+Documents provided in advance are not adjudicative records (as defined by the Rules of Procedure) unless they are admitted as evidence by the panel.

 What are witness lists and summaries?

-A witness list is a list of witnesses, including witnesses that are parties, that a party (including Enforcement Staff) intends to call to testify in a proceeding and a witness summary is a summary of each witness’s anticipated testimony.
-In enforcement proceedings, Enforcement Staff is required to serve and file its witness list and serve (but not file) witness summaries first.
+A witness list is a list of witnesses, including witnesses that are parties, that a party (including the Commission) intends to call to testify in a proceeding and a witness summary is a summary of each witness’s anticipated testimony.
+In enforcement proceedings, the Commission is required to serve and file its witness list and serve (but not file) witness summaries first.
 Respondents will then serve and file their witness lists and serve (but not file) their witness summaries.

 Before a hearing, including a merits hearing or a sanctions and costs hearing, you should review all the relevant documents you have for the proceeding, including: